zimtsui/amenda/README.md

 [![Npm package version](https://img.shields.io/npm/v/@zimtsui/amenda?style=flat-square)](https://www.npmjs.com/package/@zimtsui/amenda)

-Amenda is another AI workflow orchestrator, which leverages the most native power of TypeScript.
+Amenda is another AI workflow orchestrator powered by the most native capabilities of TypeScript.

 ## Rationale

-Traditional workflows have almost everything that AI workflows have, for example, pipelines, parallelism, conditionals, retries, etc. Popular AI workflow frameworks (e.g. LangChain) unify the APIs of various model suppliers.
+Traditional workflows have almost every capability that AI workflows have, e.g. pipeline, parallelism, conditional, retry, etc. Popular AI workflow frameworks, e.g. LangChain, unify the APIs of various model suppliers.
 But in terms of orchestration, they are no different from traditional orchestrators.

 So what is the key difference between AI workflows and traditional workflows in terms of orchestration?
 Is there anything that traditional orchestrators cannot do in AI workflows?

 The answer is about the retry mechanism.
 In traditional workflows, if a node fails, or if the output of a node is rejected by the downstream, the node should typically retry by repeating the exact same operation with the same accuracy as the last attempt.
-While in AI workflows, when a stateful AI node should retry, it revises its former output.
+While in AI workflows, when a stateful AI node should retry, it revises its former output with a much higher accuracy than the last attempt.

 ## Concept